thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 - [Game Physics Cookbook](https://gamephysicscookbook.com/): a guide on the algebra and math behind physics engines.
 I don't like it a lot because it's written like if it was a highschool class, but it's nice regardless.

+- [Game Programming Patterns](https://gameprogrammingpatterns.com/): from the writer of Crafting Interpreters, this book goes over various programming patterns that are useful for game or game engine design.

 <h2 id="imgui">immediate gui</h2>

 there aren't as many resources about it as I'd like there to be